StanisKo/stock-engine/README.md

 A free NASDAQ API to fetch risk-free rates.

-The choice of risk-free asset in our case is US Treasury 1 Year Bond Yield.
+The choice of risk-free asset in our case is US Treasury 1 Year Bond.

 <br />

-A paid API (eodhistoricaldata.com) that delivers bulk fundamentals and financial documenents.
+A paid API (eodhistoricaldata.com) that delivers bulk fundamentals and financial documents.

 <br />